Section 10: Travel

 Travelers traveling to locations with a Department of State (DOS) Travel Advisory of Level 3 or 4 or Center for Disease Control (CDC) Level 3 Travel Health Warning are expected to Petition for Exception to the International Travel Policy 1835.00 at least 6-10 weeks before departure.
 No university funds may be authorized prior to approval for the travel; therefore, no Spend Authorization will be approved until the travel is authorized.

 The following factors should be used when making decisions to petition for exceptions to the international travel warning policy, including but not limited to:

 - Importance of travel: there is an educational, co-curricular, institutional, or professional necessity for travel and lack of non-travel alternatives.

 - Planned risk mitigation: awareness of local regulations, traveler quarantine requirements and laws to prevent infection, social distancing, appropriate face coverings, personal sanitation and hygiene, safe transportation arrangements, sanitary and safe housing arrangements, planned safe meals and entertainment, personal interaction and meetings, contact tracing following exposure to infected individuals or groups, and response upon return.
-Risk mitigation should follow CDC guidelines for travelers, as well as international airline regulations and local laws or special circumstances unique to the international destination.
+Risk mitigation should follow Department of State and CDC guidelines for travelers, as well as international airline regulations and local laws or special circumstances unique to the international destination.

-- When practical and available, travelers should expect to provide have verifiable evidence of having received complete immunization vaccinations for COVID-19 prior to departure for travel.
+- When practical and available, travelers should expect to provide verifiable evidence of having received complete immunization vaccinations for COVID-19 prior to departure for travel.